iremozcann/US-Accent-Recognition-Using-BigQuery-ML/README.md

 features that are extracted from the audio sample via MFCC.

 ## Method
 Although the data set contains 6 different accents, the goal is to exclusively separate US speakers from speakers from other countries.
 So, a binary classification issue is created from the multi-class classification data set.
-The machine learning model has been created witin BigQuery in Google Cloud Platform (GCP), using SQL.
+The machine learning model has been created within BigQuery in Google Cloud Platform (GCP), using SQL.

 # Logistic Regression Analysis with BigQuery